cjhosken/NCCARenderFarmTools/README.md

 Error: file: /opt/autodesk/maya2023/scripts/others/supportRenderers.mel line 169: Renderer "renderman" is not valid
 Error: file: /tmp/ASTMPVlbWhf.mel line 34: Scene /render/s5605094/farm/maya/maya_test.ma failed to render.
 ```

+While not required, It would be nice to have the tool be in line with the [VFX Reference Platform](https://vfxplatform.com/).

+To do so, this would involve updating Qube so that its compatible with Python 3.11 (At the moment, we're stuck on 3.8)